Phazorknight/Cogito/docs/gettingstarted.rst

 Installation steps:

 #.
-Clone this repo or download it and unzip it into it's own directory.
+Clone this repo or download it and unzip it into its own directory.
 #.
 Open the project with the Godot editor (make sure you use a compatible version, currently 4.2.1)

 Setup
 -----

-Confirm your project is setup as follows
+Confirm your project is set up as follows

 #.
-Make sure the following plug-ins are activated:
+Make sure the following plugins are activated:
 #.
 Quick Audio (currently v1.0)
 #.
 Input Helper (currently v4.2.2)
 #.
-Also Make sure the following Autoloads are set up in your project:
+Also make sure the following Autoloads are set up in your project:

    * res://COGITO/EsayMenus/Nodes/menu_template_manager.tscn
    * res://COGITO/SceneManagement/cogito_scene_manager.gd
-   * res://COGITO/QuestSysteemPD/CogitoQuestManager.gd
+   * res://COGITO/QuestSysteem/cogito_quest_manager.gd

 #.
 Make sure that the Main Scene is set to ``res://COGITO/DemoScenes/COGITO_0_MainMenu.tscn``.
 This is not strictly necessary, but will make sure the Demo project runs as expected.